 What if I already have a cash advance from another pre-settlement funding company?

-A pre-settlement company may be hesitant to work with a litigant if they have already sold a portion of their settlement to another funding company.
-Additionally, some states have laws in place that limit litigants on how much of their settlement they can sell to third parties.
+If a litigant has previously sold a portion of their proceeds to another funding company, the new funding company will likely require that the previous funding be paid off with the new funding.
+At time, the amount of the previous funding will prevent future fundings, because the value of the case may not justify additional fundings.
+Additionally, some states have laws in place that limit litigants on the total amount of the advances they may receive.
 If you are close to or have already reached that limit, a second pre-settlement funding company will likely not want to work with you.

 What are the terms and conditions of the pre-settlement funding?